Key takeaways

 Approval for overrides

-Flexibility is essential, discipline is non negotiable.
-Frame a transparent, auditable workflow.
+Flexibility is essential.
+Discipline is non negotiable.
+Frame a transparent, auditable workflow for credit limit overrides.

 When should sales request overrides?